 These activities produce scientifically grounded information needed by partners that make decisions under the various laws governing natural resources, such as the Endangered Species Act, Migratory Bird Treaty Act, and Marine Mammal Protection Act.
 To help managers achieve their goals, USGS scientists conduct research on species' life histories, factors influencing populations, and the efficacy of management actions.
 Scientists also evaluate the impact of cumulative stressors relative to ecosystem structure, function, and ability to deliver goods and services.

-Despite our complete Program name, (Wildlife: Terrestrial and Endangered Resources), our work does not stop at the Nation's beaches.
+Our work does not stop at the Nation's beaches.
 In addition to our activities on dry land, the Wildlife Program supports work on those marine mammals under Department of Interior jurisdiction (polar bear, walrus, sea otter, and manatee), as well as marine sea turtles.